-To request the space for events that further the mission of The Commons, please complete the Request Form and submit it to Emily Ryan, Commons Coordinator at email@example.com.
+To request the space for events that further the mission of The Commons, please complete the Request Form and submit it to Emily Ryan, Associate Director at firstname.lastname@example.org.

 The Commons is not a venue for activities outside its mission.
 All such requests will be declined, barring exceptional circumstances.

 Wireless internet is available throughout the space.
 Audio-visual features in the space include:

 - Two high resolution projectors with accompanying screens

 - DVD/VHS, document camera, auxiliary connection (great hall)

 - Podium with laptop connection and microphone (great hall)

 - Wireless microphones available for performances, panel discussions, audience participation, etc. (great hall and apse)

 - 60” plasma screen with DVD player (apse)

 - CD player and MP3 player connection (both rooms)